Aliyrd-01/ExpoFP/docs/webhooks.md

 ---

-ExpoFP webhooks is a simple way to get notified when event occurred on ExpoFP.com.
+ExpoFP webhooks are a simple way to get notified when event occurred on ExpoFP.com.

 [Configure webhooks](https://expofp.com/client/profile){: .btn  }